eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/development-view/test-customer.md

 ### Register APIs as assets

-This test ensures that the customer registers his API endpoints as data assets with his own EDC.
+This test ensures that the customer registers its API endpoints as data assets with its own EDC.

 ```cucumber
 Feature: Customer: Prepare yourself